Teriyaki Salmon

 - Mirin (Japanese sweet rice wine): Adds sweetness and depth to the teriyaki sauce; contributes to the glaze’s sheen.

-- Light brown sugar: Enhances the sweetness and helps thicken the sauce; ensures a balanced teriyaki flavor.
+- Light brown sugar: Boosts the sweetness and helps the sauce thicken into a rich glaze.

-- Soy sauce: Provides the savory, umami base of the teriyaki sauce.
+- Soy sauce: The salty, umami-packed 1base of the teriyaki sauce.

 - Water: Dilutes the sauce slightly for the right consistency and ensures it doesn’t become too salty.